Aon/ASHRM Hospital and Physician Professional Liability Benchmark Report

 The current report provides the findings of Aon’s actuarial analyses as well as insights on the following topics:

-- • Healthcare risk management department characteristics, including number of Certified Professionals in Health Care Risk Management (CPHRMS) and other risk management professionals, captive usage, and days cash on hand.
+• Health care risk management department characteristics, including insights on risk professionals and Certified Professional in Health Care Risk Management (CPHRMs) employed, telemedicine home health, and days cash on hand.

-- • Benchmark statistics for claim lags, cause of loss, hospital service lines, demographics, and types of claim disposition.
+• Benchmark statistics by hospital service line, demographics, size of hospital system, and type of claim disposition.